ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 1 | Create `FoodBox` component

-Create a `FoodBox` component that takes at least `food` as a prop and display a box with all information about an ingredient.
+Create a `FoodBox` component that takes at least `food` as a prop and displays a box with all the information about an ingredient.

 We recommand to use that HTML to display properly the `FoodBox`: